HeyLookItsBrandon/VulkanTemplate/README.md

   3. Prior to the library being open-sourced, the developer required a $150 licensing fee if you released software using it.
 - Install Linux on my laptop and develop on Linux, for Linux, using [Lunar G's SDK](https://www.lunarg.com/vulkan-sdk/).
-This would be ideal but like Metal, my laptop's old GeForce GT 330M graphics chip doesn't support Vulkan.
+This would have been ideal but like Metal, my laptop's old GeForce GT 330M graphics chip doesn't support Vulkan.
 - LunarG's SDK is also included with the Android NDK.
-But the emulators don't support Vulkan yet and hardware support is/was also pretty limited.
+But the emulators don't support Vulkan yet and hardware support is/was pretty limited.
 The two main Vulkan-compatible devices I found were the $300 nVidia Shield tablet and the $180 [Shield TV](https://www.nvidia.com/en-us/shield/shield-tv/).

 I went with the Shield TV since it was the least expensive way to experiment with a new technology.